Caleb9/syno-photo-frame/README.md

 contains pre-built .deb packages for aarch64 Linux target, which should work on Raspberry Pi 3 and up, as well as Zero 2 (assuming 64bit version of Raspbian OS is installed).
-For other platforms you must build the project yourself - see [Alternative: Build From Source](#alternative-build-from-source).
+For other platforms you must build the project yourself - see [Option 2: Build From Source](#option-2-build-from-source).

 Check the installed version of Debian with `lsb_release -c` and download appropriate